aeternity/protocol/consensus/miner_signalled_consensus.md

 H2 should cater for the time required by the node for aggregating the results of the "signalling" block interval.

-H2 must be strictly greater than HS + TS.
+H2 must be strictly greater than HE.

-The difference between H2 and (HS + TS) is recommended to be approximately two hours i.e. 40 (`= 2 * 20`).
+The difference between H2 and HE is recommended to be approximately two hours i.e. 40 (`= 2 * 20`).

 #### Majority